dela3499/dela3499.github.io/perfekt.md

 For anyone trying to cover this song, it looks like there are around 5 or 6 distinct parts to this song, though some of these are fairly short.
 There are really only 4 distinct parts of reasonable length - the ones shown in black, red, purple, and turquoise.
 The black section occurs 3 times, the red section 4 times, the purple 3 times, and the turquoise section only once.

-In the video below, I've combined this view of the song's structure with the audio itself, and you can see they match up nicely.
+In [this video](https://www.youtube.com/embed/yvu0A5-oHWY), I've combined this view of the song's structure with the audio itself, and you can see they match up nicely.
 It's all the more interesting that this analysis was done entirely without listening to any audio!

 This sort of analysis is a nice first step in looking at song structure, though there are plenty of improvements to make, and many more musical questions to answer!

-<iframe src="https://www.youtube.com/embed/yvu0A5-oHWY" frameborder="0" allowfullscreen></iframe>

 ---
 ## Problems with this analysis